 • Cushman & Wakefield’s Washington Area Leadership Award, 2007 and Virtus Award in 2011

 Mr. Baird has acted as Advisor for the Governor’s Committee on Logistics, Transportation, and the Economy.
-He was coauthor of the Governor’s Port Land Use Study, a founding member of the Maryland Distribution Council, and an Advisory Board Member at Johns Hopkins University Policy Institute Committee on Maryland Economy.
-He is a former member of the Board of Directors for the Maryland Association of Realtors and President of the Greater Baltimore Board of Realtors in 1995.
+He was co-author of the Governor’s Port Land Use Study, a founding member of the Maryland Distribution Council, and an Advisory Board Member at Johns Hopkins University Policy Institute Committee on Maryland Economy.
+He is a former member of the Board of Directors for the Maryland Association of Realtors and President of the Greater Baltimore Board of Realtors.
 He serves as a MBA advisor for the University of Maryland School of Architecture, Colvin Real Estate Institute, and is a Class Facilitator for Christopher’s Place Employment Academy at Catholic Charities of Baltimore.